Belgian Fitness Model Savannah Prez Sizzles In Hot Pink Crop Top And Leggings In New Gym Snap

 Don’t wanna lie but this workout will MAKE YOUR QUADS ON FIRE egghh!!!???? ⠀⠀⠀⠀⠀⠀⠀⠀⠀ Outfit: @bodyengineers | code: BESAVANNAH ⠀⠀⠀⠀⠀⠀⠀⠀⠀ Isolation, compounds, unilateral work I always try to include it all in my routines to really hit every little muscle fiber.???? ⠀⠀⠀⠀⠀⠀⠀⠀⠀ Routine: 1️⃣ Bulgarian split squat 4 x 8/8 2️⃣ Legpress wide stance 4 x 30 3️⃣ Legpress narrow stance 4 x 12 4️⃣ Leg extension 3 x 10 full rom + last 5 reps 5 sec contraction 5️⃣ Bodyweight sissy squats 3 x failure I want you to push yourself to your limits.
 I want you to increase the weights every set.
 The moment it hurts, is the moment you know your doing damn good!
 YASS????????
 Edit @jasonherrewyn ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀⠀⠀⠀⠀ Let me help me you to get in shape | online coaching????↪️ www.savannahprez.com

-To keep up with Savannah Prez’s fitness-focused content be sure to follow her on Instagram.
+To keep up with Savannah Prez’s fitness-focused content, be sure to follow her on Instagram.

 Delivered To Your INBOX